-Our studies of definite description use (Poesio & Vieira 1998; Vieira & Teufel 1997; Poesio, Vieira, & Teufel 1997) led to the development of a taxonomy of definite descriptions reflecting the types of commonsense knowledge that appear to be involved in their resolution.
-For the purposes of this paper, we will consider definite descriptions as falling in one of the following three categories:1 ing the head of the antecedent with the head of the definite description, as in a car ... the $car;^2$
+Our studies of definite description use (Poesio & Vieira 1998; Vieira & Teufel 1997; Poesio, Vieira, & Teufel 1997) led to the development of a taxonomy of definite descriptions reflecting-if in a rather crude fashion-the types of commonsense knowledge that appear to be involved in their resolution, rather than assumptions about the way the antecedent is identified by the listener and/or its relation to the definite description, as in the taxonomies habitually presented in the literature (Clark & Marshall 1981; Prince 1981).
+For the purposes of this paper, we will consider definite descriptions as falling in one of the following three categories:1

+Anaphoric same head: these are the definite descriptions whose resolution involves simply matching the head of the antecedent with the head of the definite description, as in a car ... the car;2